Last Updated on January 22, 2023

-Dim greenish light fills a 30 ft sphere within 120 ft of you, forcing creatures within it to make a Constitution saving throw or take 4d10 radiant damage, suffer a level of exhaustion, and emit a pale greenish light of their own.
+Dim greenish light fills a 30-foot sphere within 120 feet of you, forcing creatures within it to make a Constitution saving throw or take 4d10 radiant damage, suffer a level of exhaustion, and emit a pale greenish light of their own.

 Spirit Guardians, 3rd, Conjuration; Cleric, Paladin (Oath of the Crown)

-Angelic or fey spirits swarm forth from the aether to protect you, inflicting 3d8 radiant damage (or necrotic if your character is evil) on creatures who come within 15ft of you.
+Angelic or fey spirits swarm forth from the aether to protect you, inflicting 3d8 radiant damage (or necrotic if your character is evil) on creatures who come within 15 feet of you.

 Spirit Shroud, 3rd, Necromancy; Cleric, Paladin, Warlock, Wizard